 Above YouTube Music Video Captures the Essence of My Friend’s Toast below:

 So, my friend’s toast at their 45th Wedding Anniversary was: “In this lonely world, I found one love.
-I have always loved you, Jane, and only you, and always will.
+I have always loved you, and always will.
 Happy Anniversary.”
 (Kiss)